Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Social Media Threats

 \subsection{Algorithmic Social Media Threats}

-The SM algorithms, may create additional threats.
-For example, the selective exposure of digital media users to news sources \citep{schmidt2017anatomy}, risking to form closed-group polarised structures; e.g. `filter bubbles’ \citep{nikolov2015measuring,https://doi.org/10.1111/bjso.12286} and echo chambers \citep{ del2016spreading, gillani2018me}.
-Another undesired network condition is gerrymandering \citep{stewart2019information}, where users are exposed to unbalanced neighbored configurations.
+The SM algorithms may create additional threats.
+For example, the selective exposure of digital media users to news sources \citep{schmidt2017anatomy}, risks creating a permanent distorting state of isolation from different ideas and perspectives, i.e. `filter bubbles’ \citep{nikolov2015measuring,https://doi.org/10.1111/bjso.12286}, and form closed-group polarised social structures, i.e. `echo chambers' \citep{ del2016spreading, gillani2018me}.
+Another undesired network condition is gerrymandering \citep{stewart2019information}, where users are exposed to unbalanced neighbourhood configurations.